-2.0 QUALITY ASSURANCE SAMPLING, TESTING, AND ACCEPTANCE.
+2.1 QUALITY ASSURANCE SAMPLING, TESTING, AND A C C E P T A N C E.

-- 2.1 Contractor Qualifications.
-The Contractor, supervisor, and craftpeople must be qualified to perform historic masonry repairs.
-The Apparent Low Bidder must submit their qualifications to perform the work to Royce Meredith (Royce.Meredith@ky.gov) within 5 calendar days after letting.
+2.2 Contractor Qualifications.
+The Contractor, supervisor, and craftspeople must be qualified to perform historic masonry repairs.
+The Apparent Low Bidder must submit their qualifications to perform the work to Royce Meredith (Royce.Meredith@ky.gov) prior to Award of the Contract.
 The Kentucky Transportation Cabinet has the right to reject bids at their discretion from nonqualified contractors.
-KYTC will consult with the Advisory Committee (as defined in the General Notes) before making a decision.
-The documentation of the Contractor's qualifications shall include, but is not limited to, the following: - a.
-A description and location of three projects performed in the last four years involving the rehabilitation of mortar-masonry structures. - b.
-Three references familiar with the quality of work performed by the Contractor. - 2.2 Mortar Analysis.
+KYTC may consult with an Advisory Committee before making a decision.
+The documentation of the Contractor's qualifications shall include, but is not limited to, the following:

+a.
+A description and location of three projects performed in the last four years involving the rehabilitation of mortar-masonry structures.

+b.
+Three references familiar with the quality of work performed by the Contractor.

+2.3 Mortar Analysis.
 Analyze existing original historic mortar before repointing or performing any repairs that require repointing in order to provide a match with the new repointing mortar.
 Full laboratory analysis of the existing mortar shall conform to ASTM C1324, and include methods for precise determination of the binder constituents.